-The decision to strive for certain innovation goals marks the starting point of the innovation process and defines the derived strategies and process steps (idea generation, concept, development, etc.).
+The choice of specific innovation goals marks the starting point of the innovation process and defines the strategies and process steps derived from it (idea generation, concept, development, etc.).

-Based on these premises, in addition to the innovation goals as a superordinate process component, six further process steps in the innovation process can be determined.
-Between the individual steps, is always required a decision (red arrows) to move on to the next phase:
+Based on these premises, in addition to the innovation objectives as an overarching process component, 7phases can essentially be identified in the innovation process.
+Between the individual steps, it always requires a decision (indicated by red arrows in the figure) to move to the next phase:

 - Idea generation